Amazons (DC Comics): Marriage

-In 2015, Sensation Comics featured Wonder Woman officiating a same-sex wedding (Issue #48) drawn by Australian illustrator Jason Badower.
+In 2015, Sensation Comics featured Wonder Woman officiating a same-sex wedding (#48) drawn by Australian illustrator Jason Badower.
 Inspired by the June Supreme Court ruling that established marriage equality in all 50 United States, Badower says DC Comics was "fantastic" about his idea for the issue.
-The Amazon people are not to be labelled sexually; Wonder Woman stated "...my country is all women.
-To us, it’s not ‘gay’ marriage.
+The Amazon people are not to be labelled sexually; Wonder Woman said that "...my country is all women.
+To us, it's not 'gay' marriage.
 It's just marriage"; being a society that was only populated by women, "lesbian" in [the world's] eyes may have been "straight" for them.
-“No Amazon is going to look at another Amazon and say they are "Amazoning wrong".
+She further added that "no Amazon is going to look at another Amazon and say they are "Amazoning wrong".
 Because that wouldn't be paradise.
 The society accepts everyone in it.
 The requirement is, you're here and you're female [...]
 Nobody says a dress is inappropriate.
-Nobody says, ‘Why are you wearing pants?’
+Nobody says, 'Why are you wearing pants?'
 Nobody says you're too heavy.
-Nobody says you're too skinny, or not strong enough.”
+Nobody says you're too skinny, or not strong enough".